Ssanidhya24-git/Kaggle-project-Notebooks/README.md

 •Identified factors affecting the Survival Rate of Passengers & performed algorithms like Regression, Random Forest

 •Performed feature Engineering & set right parameters for hyperparameter tuning predicted the survival rate & got accuracy of 0.81%

+3) Credit Card Fraud Detection(Python ,Random Forest)

+•Detected the number of false credit card transactions on the dataset by performing Data Visualization, pattern formation & normalized data.

+•Build Logistic & Random Forest Classification models & optimized the model getting an accuracy of 0.99%